Reineldis

-Reineldis (also Reinhild, Reinaldes, Rainelde among others; c.
+Reineldis (also Rainelda, Rainelde, Reinalda, Reinalde, Reinaldes, Reinaldis, Reinelda, Reinelde, Reinhild, Reinhilda, Reinhilde, Reinhildis, Reinilda, Reinilde, Reinildis, Renelda, Renelde; c.
 630 – c.
-700) was a saint of the 7th century, martyred by the Huns.
+680) was a saint of the 7th century, martyred by the Huns.

 Life

 Reineldis was born in a place called Condacum (which is identified with either Condé-sur-l'Escaut or Kontich).
 She was the daughter of Duke Witger of Lotharingia and Saint Amalberga of Maubeuge.
 Her brother Emebert was a priest in the diocese of Cambrai.
-Her biography mentions Gudula as her sister.
+Pharaildis, Gudula and Ermelinde were also her siblings.
 Her mother entered the religious life at Maubeuge Abbey.